-ERO # Ministry Торіс 019-6160 Ministry of Natural Resources and Forestry Wetland Evaluation System 019-6161 Ministry of Natural Resources and Forestry Natural Heritage 019-6163 Ministry of Municipal Affairs and Housing Planning Act & City of Toronto Act 019-6172 Ministry of Municipal Affairs and Housing Planning & Development Charges Act 019-6141 Ministry of Natural Resources and Forestry Conservation authorities 019-2927 Ministry of Natural Resources and Forestry Natural hazards 019-6173 Ministry of Municipal Affairs and Housing Inclusionary zoning 019-6197 Ministry of Municipal Affairs and Housing Additional residential units
+Ministry Topic Ministry of Natural Resources and Forestry Wetland Evaluation System Ministry of Natural Resources and Forestry Natural Heritage Ministry of Municipal Affairs and Housing Planning Act & City of Toronto Act Ministry of Municipal Affairs and Housing Planning & Development Charges Act Ministry of Natural Resources and Forestry Conservation authorities Ministry of Natural Resources and Forestry Natural hazards Ministry of Municipal Affairs and Housing Inclusionary zoning Ministry of Municipal Affairs and Housing Additional residential units Ministry of Natural Resources and Forestry Ministry of Natural Resources and Forestry Ministry of Municipal Affairs and Housing Ministry of Municipal Affairs and Housing Ministry of Natural Resources and Forestry Ministry of Natural Resources and Forestry Ministry of Municipal Affairs and Housing

 We are providing comments on Bill 23, More Homes Built Faster Act, 2022, and the specific EROs that are listed above.
-Although we agree that the Government of Ontario needs to address the housing crisis in Ontario, we believe that Bill 23, More Homes Built Faster Act, 2022, is not the most prudent way to proceed and will have numerous negative impacts and consequences on the environment and fragile ecosystems which should be avoided.
-We believe the provisions of Bill 23 should only apply to urban areas in Southern Ontario with serviced land, and that unserviced lands and Northern Ontario should be excluded.
+Although we agree that the Government of Ontario needs to address the housing crisis in Ontario, we do not believe that Bill 23, More Homes Built Faster Act, 2022, is a prudent way to proceed.
+In particular, the provisions of Bill 23 should only apply to urban areas in Southern Ontario with serviced land.
+Bill 23 should not apply to lands that have no municipal sanitary sewer or water supply services (un-serviced lands), those parts of Central Ontario that are on the Canadian Shield, and all of Northern Ontario (particularly shoreline properties in these areas).